 Once you’ve been trading cryptocurrency for a while you may need to start using some advanced order types, such as limit buys and stop losses.
 Swyftx is a cryptocurrency exchange that allows users to buy crypto in Australia and New Zealand using many advanced order types.

 Setting a limit order

 A limit order is an advanced type of order that allows you to buy automatically if an asset hits a certain price.
 Experienced traders will set limit buys at key levels, such as support or MA levels.

-A stop loss is similar, but it allows you to sell automatically if an asset hits a certain price.
+A trigger order is similar, but it allows you to sell automatically if an asset hits a certain price.
 This is a great way of protecting your profits in volatile markets.
-As a form of risk management, advanced traders use stop losses in combination with key levels, such as broken support levels or the confirmed breakdown of a chart pattern.
+As a form of risk management, advanced traders use trigger orders in combination with key levels, such as broken support levels or the confirmed breakdown of a chart pattern.

 Anyone can trade crypto, but not everyone can do it well.
 Having a solid trading strategy will set you up for long-term success as a trader or investor.
 It will also make you less susceptible to unsound investment advice from potentially biased third parties.
 This article has looked at a number of powerful trading strategies and provided a guide on how to set advanced types of orders.
 If you would like to learn more about fundamental or technical analysis, there are plenty more resources on Swyftx Learn.